 Goritsy and its surroundings are definitely a site to see for anyone with an interest in Russian history.
 The only way for a foreign traveler to get to Goritsy is along the river, between St. Petersburg and Moscow.
 While touring here, visitors seem to forget reality under the influence of the medieval atmosphere of this town and the area.
 It is the place of deep spiritual life of monks and of many ancient monasteries.
 Goritsy is a tiny settlement on the bank of the Sheksna River.
 The Goritsy Convent of Resurrection is located nearby on the Sheksna banks as well.
 The idyllic view of the monastery is especially perfect in quiet waters when observed from the ship.
 This convent was founded in 1544.
 It suffered several times in history, but now it is an active nunnery.
 Goritsy survived during WWII because there were no battles here.
 The front line stopped some 200 kilometers from it.
 The main attraction of the city, the Monastery of St. Cyril of the White Lake, is located 7 kilometers away from Goritsy.
 It is one of the oldest and most famous monasteries in Russia.
 It dates back to the 14th century, and is home to one of the most exquisite icon collections in the world.
 In the 16th century, the monastery was the second richest landowner in Russia.

-On the list today there will be bus trip to the Monastery of St. Cyril of the White Lake.
+On the list today there will be a bus trip to the Monastery of St. Cyril of the White Lake.
 The monastery was founded in 1397 on the bank of Lake Siverskoye, to the south of the town of Beloozero, in the present-day Vologda Oblast.
-Ivan the Terrible not only had his own cell in the cloister, but also planned to take monastic vows here.
+The Czar Ivan the Terrible not only had his own cell in the cloister, but also planned to take monastic vows here.
 Back then it was also a political prison for high-ranking officials.
 Breakfast, lunch and dinner aboard.

 Kizhi is an island in the Lake of Onega with homonymous pogost located on this island.
 The Russian word “pogost” defines a territorial district with a single or several villages that has a church and a graveyard.
 The word was borrowed by several neighboring nations, like Latvians and Finns.
 The architectural ensemble of the Kizhi Pogost includes two 18th century wooden churches: the Church of the Transfiguration – the one with 22 onion domes – and the Church of the Intercession, and an octagonal wooden bell tower built in 1862 considerably reconstructed in 1874.
 Original the Kizhi churches burned down after being struck by lightning in 1693 and the currently existing churches were built on the very site of the former ones.
 Kizhi is evidence of the highly developed carpentry skills of the Russian people.
 Nowadays it is the only ensemble with two multi-domed wooden churches preserved in Russia.
 The Church of the Transfiguration is a monument with exceptional architectural and structural features.
 It has no parallel in either Russian or global wooden architecture.
 Local legend says that Master Nestor built the 37m high nail-less church, a true wonder of the world, using nothing but an axe.

 Kizhi is one of the real Russian wonders and a UNESCO World Heritage site.
 There will be a walking tour around this open air museum of amazing wooden architecture.
-Wooden houses that are traditional for the Russian North are also visited during the tour.
-Travelers get to know traditional way of life and learn about crafts of the locals.
-This also includes the production of so called “plowshares” – that wooden “squama” covering onion domes of Kizhi.
+Wooden houses that are traditional for the Russian North are also visited during this tour.
+Travelers get to know the traditional way of life and learn about crafts of the locals.
+This also includes the production of so called “plowshares” – that wooden “squama” covering the onion domes of Kizhi.
 Breakfast, lunch and dinner aboard.

 The small mill town of Upper Mandrogi was settled in the 18th century on the banks of the Svir River.
 Today this river village, with its ginger-bread houses, is a living fairy tale.
 Destroyed during WWII, Mandrogi was restored to its former glory at the end of the 20th century.
 Today this cozy little toy-like village is a pearl!
 Modern Mandrogi is a unique complex of museums located between the Ladoga and Onega lakes.
 Each museum features a different aspect of Russian folk life.
 Each museum is located in a separate building decorated with traditional carving.
 Several little hotels and a good restaurant of Russian cuisine, called Gostiny Dvor, make Mandrogi a great holiday village.
 Passengers of cruise ships that shuttle between Moscow and St. Petersburg are frequent guests here.
 Ships’ stops last for quite a while, so everyone has enough time to wander along the cobbled streets of Mandrogi.
 The Museum of Russian Vodka is one of the most popular museums here.
 It contains a collection of approximately 3,000 different types of vodka brought from all over Russia.
 Vodka tasting is included with the entrance ticket.
 It also has displays showing guests the ways vodka is produced.

 Docking at Mandrogi is called a “green stop.”
-The nature here is very green and picturesque.
+The nature there is very green and picturesque.
 On the other hand travelers have a “green light” to spend lots of time on their own.
 They get a chance to contact local villagers, to learn about traditional crafts and Russian cuisine, to buy souvenirs and to take a little walk through the beautiful forests of Northern Russia.
 The Museum of Russian Vodka is a highlight of this splendid green stop.
 Breakfast, BBQ for lunch and dinner aboard.